 15. The Tate Modern Column

 The Tate Modern is one of London’s best known art galleries.
-Located on London’s south bank, in addition to outstanding modern artworks and exhibitions, the museum has a viewing deck on its top floor which has free entry on its 10th floor.
+Located on London’s south bank, in addition to outstanding modern artworks and exhibitions, the museum has a viewing deck on its top floor with free entry on its 10th floor.

-This London museum is part of the Tate Group which includes Tate Britain, Tate Liverpool, Tate St Ives and Tate Online.
+This London museum is part of the Tate Group, including Tate Britain, Tate Liverpool, Tate St Ives and Tate Online.
 The building where it is housed was originally Bankside Power Station thus the magnificent column.

-Opened in 2000, the Tate Modern is one of the largest museums of modern and contemporary art in the world.
-It is the most visited art museum in Britain and the sixth most visited art museum in the world.
+Opened in 2000, the Tate Modern is one of the world’s largest museums of modern and contemporary art.
+It is Britain’s most visited art museum and the sixth most visited art museum in the world.

 There is no fee for admission to the general collections at the Tate Modern.
 There are admission fees for the different temporary exhibitions held at the museum.

-On Friday and Saturday evenings the Tate Modern often stays open until 10pm, offering the opportunity to absolutely enjoy the sunset even in the middle of summer.
+On Friday and Saturday evenings, the Tate Modern often stays open until 10pm, offering the opportunity to enjoy the sunset even in the middle of summer absolutely.

 16. Natural History Museum